Free Buckling Analysis

 Buckling analysis and P-Delta analysis are complementary, not interchangeable.
 Buckling analysis answers “how far are we from instability?” by computing critical load factors.
 P-Delta analysis answers “what are the actual amplified forces?” by performing a second-order static analysis on the deformed geometry.

 In practice, you need both.
 Run buckling analysis first to verify that the structure has adequate stability margin (λ > 1).
 Then run P-Delta analysis to get the amplified design forces that account for second-order effects.
-The K-factors from buckling analysis feed directly into steel design checks, closing the loop between global stability and member design.
+Use the buckling mode shapes as engineering context when selecting effective length factors and restraint assumptions for member design checks.

 Try Buckling Analysis Free

-AutoCalcs supports linear, P-Delta, and eigenvalue buckling analysis for 3D frame structures.
-Run buckling analysis to get critical load factors, mode shapes, and K-factors.
-Then use those K-factors directly in steel design checks to AISC 360, Eurocode 3, AS4100, or CSA S16.
+AutoCalcs supports linear, P-Delta, eigenvalue buckling, and modal analysis for 3D frame structures.
+Run buckling analysis to get critical load factors and mode shapes, then use those results to inform your steel design assumptions for AISC 360, Eurocode 3, AS4100, or CSA S16.